Saturday July 31st 2021

 The Artisans' Gallery behind the Curlew Café is holding a special exhibition of art inspired by mangroves from 10am -2pm.
 Entry is free.

 The island's talented artisans will be selling art and craft in Artisans' Alley next to the Curlew Café from 10am-2pm.Entry is free.

-Cooche Boat Hire will be running guided boat trips from the Barge Ramp past the volcanic red cliffs to the mangrove forest on the island's western side.
+Cooche Boat Hire will provide barges for our guided boat trips from the Barge Ramp, past the volcanic red cliffs, to the mangrove forest on the island's western side.
 Tours will be limited by the tide and will run at 1.30, 2.30 & 3.30.
 Be at the Barge Ramp 10 minutes before departure.
 Tickets, sold at the ramp, are $20.00 per person.